CEMA-MRC-Hackathon/human-resources/README.md

 # human-resources

+**Goal**
-**Goal: Sustainable investment for health workforce** How to project recruitment model for healthcare workers based on evidence
+Sustainable investment for health workforce
+(How to project recruitment model for healthcare workers based on evidence)

 **Objectives:**
 Evidence to understand: